Rogers Centre: Football

 Rogers Centre hosted Canadian football from opening in 1989 to 2015, as the Argonauts moved to BMO Field in 2016.
 In November 2007, it hosted the 95th Grey Cup, its first since 1992 and third all-time.
 It was the 56th Grey Cup hosted by the city of Toronto since the championship's inception in 1909.

 From 1989 to 2003, SkyDome hosted the Vanier Cup championship of Canadian Interuniversity Sport (later renamed U Sports in 2016) football.

 In 1994, then-part owner of SkyDome Labatt considered purchasing a National Football League and a Major League Soccer team to play at the stadium.

-The International Bowl, a NCAA college football game between two American schools – one from the Big East Conference and one from the Mid-American Conference – has been played at Rogers Centre four times.
+The International Bowl, an NCAA college football game between two American schools – one from the Big East Conference and one from the Mid-American Conference – has been played at Rogers Centre four times.
 The Big East school has won all four bowl games.
 On January 6, 2007, the University of Cincinnati Bearcats defeated the Western Michigan University Broncos, 27–24.
 The Scarlet Knights of Rutgers University won the second bowl game in the series on January 5, 2008, by beating the Cardinals of Ball State University, 52–30.
 The Bulls of the University at Buffalo, a school within a ninety-minute drive of Rogers Centre, lost the third International Bowl to the University of Connecticut Huskies, 38–20.
 On January 2, 2010, the University of South Florida Bulls beat the Huskies of Northern Illinois University, 27–3.

 Rogers Centre was also the venue for the 43rd Vanier Cup on Friday, November 23, 2007, just two days before Grey Cup Sunday.
 It was the 16th Vanier Cup hosted at the venue, returning after a three-year absence in which it was hosted by Hamilton, Ontario (2004 and 2005) and Saskatoon, Saskatchewan (2006).
 It was the 40th Vanier Cup hosted by Toronto since that championship's inception in 1965.

+NFL

-The National Football League's Buffalo Bills announced its intentions to play five "home" games (and three pre-season games) in Rogers Centre in October 2007, so beginning the Bills Toronto Series; the first of these regular-season games took place on December 7 of the 2008 NFL season versus the Miami Dolphins.
+The National Football League's Buffalo Bills announced its intentions to play five "home" games (and three pre-season games) in Rogers Centre in October 2007, so beginning the Bills Toronto Series; the first of these regular-season games took place on December 7 of the 2008 season versus the Miami Dolphins.
 It marked the first time an NFL team has established a "home" stadium outside the United States for regular-season games.
 The Bills played a preseason game against the Pittsburgh Steelers at Rogers Centre on August 14, 2008; the Toronto Series was played every year through the 2013 season.

 Soccer

-From the mid-2000s, soccer matches have been regularly held in SkyDome/Rogers Centre; they had been rarely played at the venue when its AstroTurf surface had been in place.
+The SkyDome Cup was held in late January 1995 between hosts Canada, then–European champions Denmark (specifically Denmark League XI), and Portugal.
+From the mid-2000s, soccer matches have been regularly held in SkyDome / Rogers Centre; they had been rarely played at the venue when its AstroTurf surface had been in place.
+Examples of soccer (association football) matches: